CrugBarat/bucket_list_JavaScript/README.md

 **Markup/Styling**: HTML5/CSS3

 Using JavaScript, the bucket list can dynamically add visited resorts to a list.
 The list uses flex.
 The form can be dynamically toggled on/off.
+A small airplane icon, animated using JQuery, moves across viewport when form his toggled.

 This exercise was tasked to me by CodeClan, Glasgow where I studied towards a PDA Level 8 in Professional Software Development.
 The exercise brief can be found below.

 ---